 Instead, aim to drink little but often.
 Get into the habit of regularly swigging from your bottle, making sure to start drinking from the moment you start your ride.
 If you’re getting to the stage where you’re having to down half a bottle in one go, you haven’t been drinking enough.

 Additional heat from the sun means you’ll sweat more, but it’s not just liquids you’ll be losing – you’ll also lose valuable electrolytes.

 Electrolytes are electrically charged minerals that are needed to help your body function while cycling.
 They affect everything from muscle contraction to your body’s ability to hydrate, so they need topping up!

 That’s why you should consider adding an electrolyte supplement to one of your drinks.
-Electrolyte supplements helps to replace key electrolytes lost in competition rides, training rides, or from simply exercising in the heat.
+Electrolyte supplements help to replace key electrolytes lost in competition rides, training rides, or from simply exercising in the heat.

 Keep well ventilated

 Summer’s arrival means one thing – time for a short-sleeve jersey and shorts.
 With the chillier months now gone, there’s no need to pile on the layers, but you still need to think carefully about what you’ll wear.